 1. Introduction: The Budget GPU Landscape in 2025

 The GPU market has transformed dramatically since 2024.
-Intel’s Arc GPUs now compete fiercely with AMD and NVIDIA, offering exceptional value at lower price points.
-AMD continues to dominate the VRAM war (16GB on budget cards!), while NVIDIA leverages its mature ecosystem for AI and gaming hybrids.
+Intel’s Arc GPUs now compete fiercely with NVIDIA, offering exceptional value at lower price points.
+NVIDIA leverages its mature ecosystem for AI and gaming hybrids.
 But “budget” means very different things to different users:

 - Gamers want max frames per dollar at 1080p/1440p.